Missouri suspends Barnett for opener of NCAA

 Barnett, a 6-foot-7, 215-pound wing player, is averaging 13.7 points and 5.9 rebounds per game this season.
 He struggled in Missouri's 62-60 loss to Georgia in the second round of the SEC tournament in St. Louis on Wednesday, scoring three points on 1-for-8 shooting.

-Porter, a Missouri freshman and a potential NBA lottery pick, returned to play in the SEC tournament after a long layoff.
+Porter, a Missouri freshman and a potential NBA lottery pick, returned to play in the SEC tournament after a long layoff due to a back injury that required surgery.
 He hadn't played since the season opener against Iowa State in mid-November, took a game-high 17 shots against Georgia but made only five for a total of 12 points.
 He also tied for a team-high eight rebounds.

 Information from ESPN's Mark Schlabach was used in this report.